linkedin/venice/docs/proposals/vip-1.md

 1. **What is in scope?**

-   - Define an API to write plugins to perform authentication checks.
+   - Define an API to write plugins to perform authentication checks on Venice components (controller, server and router).
    - The API must support single step authentication mechanisms (JWT, OAuth2, TLS client authentication).
    - Support retrofitting the existing TLS mechanism as a plugin (without introducing the implementation).
    - Ensure that the Authentication API is used by all the services and applied to every request.